ahaborte918/vpn/README.md

 </p>
 <p>

-Now scroll down the and select “Downloads" tab.
+Now scroll down the and select the “Downloads" tab.
 Here we will choose which OS we want to download our VPN.
 In our case “Windows” is the correct one (as shown in EXAMPLE 4B).
 Once the download completes the application is now installed so we will log in using the credentials created to set up the free account.

 </p>
 <br />